Learning Admissible Heuristics for A*: Theory and Practice

 \section{Background}

 In heuristic search, the task is to find a path from a start state $\start \in V$ to a goal state $\goal \in V$ in a graph $\{G = \{V, E\}, c, h\}$, where $c \colon E \rightarrow \mathbb{R}^{+}$ specifies the cost for each edge and the heuristic function $h(v)$ estimates the distance from any state $v$ to $\goal$.
 A heuristic is called \emph{admissible} if, for all $v\in V$, we have $h(v) \leq h^{*}(v)$, where $h^{*}(v)$ is the true shortest distance from $v$ to $\goal$.
-It is \emph{consistent} if, for any states $a, b \in V$, the inequality $h(a) \leq c(a, b) + h(b)$ holds.
+A heuristic function \( h \) is \emph{consistent} if, for all states \( a, b \in V \) such that \( (a, b) \in E \), we have \( h(a) \leq c(a, b) + h(b) \).
 In large state spaces, the graph $G$ is represented implicitly and is generated dynamically during search by expanding states and exploring their neighbors.
 Although A* guarantees optimal solutions under an admissible heuristic, it can become less efficient if the heuristic is inconsistent, due to the potential for re-expanding nodes~\citep{martelli1977complexity,felner2011inconsistent,helmert2019ibex}.
 For a positive integer $d$, write $[d] \coloneqq \{1,2,\ldots,d\}$.
 Given vectors $\{\x^{1},\ldots,\x^{t}\} \subseteq \mathbb{R}^d$, we use superscripts to index the vectors and subscripts for coordinates, so $\x^{i}_{j}$ denotes coordinate $j$ of vector $i$.
-For any real vector $\x$, the operator $\lfloor \x \rfloor$ applies the floor function \emph{coordinatewise}.
+For any real vector $\x$, the operator $\lceil \x \rceil$ applies the ceil function \emph{coordinatewise}.
 We use $\Ibb(\cdot)$ to denote the indicator function, which returns 1 when the stated condition holds and 0 otherwise.
 Let $\Pi$ denote the space of problem instances and let $D$ be an unknown distribution supported on $\Pi$; we write $x \sim D$ for a random instance.
 Each $x \in \Pi$ specifies a start state $\start$ from which the search is initiated.
 We make the following assumption on all instances.

 \begin{assumption}[Fixed graph and reachability] The state graph $G$ and $\goal \in V$ are fixed and shared across all instances $x \in \Pi$.
 For every instance with start state $\start \neq \goal$, there exists at least one directed path from $\start$ to $\goal$. \end{assumption}